 If you overdid it on the turkey, don’t beat yourself up.
 Just drizzle it with warm chicken broth to bring back moisture and add flavor.

-No official ice bucket for your white wine?
+No official ice bucket for your white or sparkling wine?
 Carve out the inside of a pumpkin (no, not your spongy Halloween leftovers—a fresh one, dude).
 Throw a glass or metal bowl in there if it will fit.
 Add ice.
 Add alcohol.
 Voila!
 Festive pumpkin ice bucket.

 What Thanksgiving tips and tricks do you swear by?
 Leave a comment!